Janon000/Crypto_Balance_Tacker/README.md

-# Kraken Crypto Wallet Balance Chart
+# Kraken Crypto Balance Chart

 Display the performance of a Kraken exchange account using an ohlc chart Default currency pair is USD